Kansas vs. Houston odds, prediction: 2026 Big 12 Tournament semifinal picks from proven model

 The third-seed Kansas Jayhawks (23-9, 12-6 Big 12) will face the two-seed Houston Cougars (27-5, 14-4 Big 12) in the second semifinal of the 2026 Big 12 Tournament on Friday after defeating TCU 78-72 in the quarterfinals.
 The Houston Cougars took down BYU 73-66 in the quarterfinals Friday night.
 These teams will meet for the second time this season; the Jayhawks won the first matchup 69-56 on February 24.
 Darryn Peterson, the potential No. 1 overall pick in the NBA Draft, scored 24 points in a season-high 37 minutes on Thursday night at T-Mobile Center.

-Tipoff from T-Mobile Center in Kansas City, Missouri, is set for 9:30 p.m.
+Tipoff from T-Mobile Center in Kansas City is set for 9:30 p.m.
 ET.
-The all-time series is tied 3-3, while Kansas won the one and only matchup so far this season.
-Houston is a 5.5-point favorite in the latest Kansas vs. Houston odds from DraftKings Sportsbook, while the over/under for total points scored is 138.5.
+Houston is a 4.5-point favorite in the latest Kansas vs. Houston odds from DraftKings Sportsbook, while the over/under for total points scored is 139.5.
 Before making any Houston vs. Kansas picks, check out the men's college basketball predictions and betting advice from the SportsLine Projection Model.

 New users can target the DraftKings promo code, which offers $200 in bonus bets instantly after any $5+ bet: